pinskylab/pinskylab_methods/analysis/rename.md

 `sh rename.for.dDocent_se_gz ../logs/names_12`

-if final barcode is not getting assigned, nano the names_ file, get rid of the final end of line character (go to the end and backspace), and re-run.
-It will look like it might not be working but “ls” will show that the final file was renamed.
+If final barcode is not getting assigned, nano the names file, get rid of the final end of line character (go to the end and backspace), and re-run.
+It will look like it might not be working but “ls” will show that the final file was not renamed.

-Move the named samples into the samples directory or if working in dDocent, move them to the working directory [michelles@amphiprion 12]$ mv APCL1* ../samples/
+Move the named samples into the samples directory

+`mv APCL* ../samples/`

 Here is an example of 4 pools being renamed, moved and the pool directories and bcsplit directories deleted: